yorammi/ez-jenkins/README.md

 former name: yajyl - Yet Another Jenkins Yaml-based-CI/CD Library

 ## ez - how to set Jenkins to use it?
+Plugins that must be installed:
+- ansiColor
+- pipeline utility steps

 ## ez - how to use it inside your GIT repository?